Quotients, pure existential completions and arithmetic universes: Regular and Exact completions of elementary pure existential doctrines

-Combining the comprehension completion with the construction of the category of relations of an elementary and pure existential doctrine we can define the \emph{regular completion} of an elementary and pure existential doctrine~\cite{TECH}:
+We recall from \cite{TECH} the \emph{regular completion} of an elementary and pure existential doctrine.
+We provide a direct explicit description of this construction, while we refer to \cite{TECH} for its equivalent presentation in terms of the category of \emph{entire and functional relations} of the completion with comprehensions and comprehensive diagonals of an elementary existential doctrine.